 Lawyers tend to look backwards to a past time when the law, particularly that in the statute book, was simpler.
-They pine for the uniform companies legislation of 1961, the income tax legislation before flow charts and plain English, and even for the Copyright Act 1968 (Cth), the Trade Practices Act 1974 (Cth) and the Family Law Act 1975 (Cth) in their original, much briefer, form.
+They pine for the uniform companies legislation of 1961, the income tax legislation before flow charts and plain English, and even for the Copyright Act 1968 (Cth), the Trade Practices Act 1974 (Cth) and the Family Law Act 1975 (Cth) in their original, much briefer, form course, but was distinguished by an intellectual curiosity and productive intellectual speculation.
+These attributes were put to good use in what, rather misleadingly, has been described as his conversational advocacy before the High Court.